Political Theory Colloquium Lecture Series

-Johnathan O'Neill, Georgia Southern University, "The South and American Constitutionalism After the Civil War"
+November 22, 2013: "The South and American Constitutionalism After the Civil War"

 5:30-7:00 pm, Mary Graydon Center 247

 Johnathan O’Neill is an Associate Professor and Chair of the Department of History at Georgia Southern University, where he teaches courses on U.S. Constitutional History and American Political Thought.
 O’Neill earned his B.A. from Colgate University and his PhD from the University of Maryland.
 His is the author of Originalism in American Law and Politics: A Constitutional History (2005), and co-editor of three other books, America and Enlightenment Constitutionalism (2006), Constitutionalism in the Approach and Aftermath of the Civil War (2013), and Toward an American Conservatism: Constitutional Conservatism during the Progressive Era (2013).

-Daniel Dreisbach, American University, "The Sacred Sounds of Lincoln's Gettysburg Address"
+December 4, 2013: "The Sacred Sounds of Lincoln's Gettysburg Address"

 5:30-7:00 pm, Mary Graydon Center 203/5